Joshlim288/Winforms-Calendar/README.md

-Fork modified for use with a specific project
+# Fork modified for use with a specific project.
+Not meant for general use, but you can see how I modified it
+- Added feature to have multiple columns when the date range is set to a single day.
+Used to handle multiple schedules for a single day.

 # A Winforms-Calendar control (System.Windows.Forms.Calendar)